Help

 In case of Managed source LAV Filters are downloaded from original repository on GitHub.
 You can change repository settings using Configure item of Managed popup menu.
 Note, in case of Windows XP default version there is set to 0.70.2 which is the last version that supports Windows XP.

-Option Force default settings tells the component to make LAV Filters not to load settings from the system (i.e. use default settings) and not to store them back.
+Option Force default settings tells the component to make LAV Filters not to load settings from the system (i.e. use default settings) and not to save them back.

 This option exists because when local filter has newer version there is no easy way not to use global settings from older filter version installed in the system.
 And there is no way to display settings UI for local filter.
 I.e. even when local filter is used, settings UI anyway comes from the filter registered in the system.
 To prevent possible issues because of this, option Force default settings is enabled for local filters by default.